avinsit123/keyphrase-gan/README.md

 # Keyphrase-GAN
 This repository contains the code for the paper <a href="https://aaai.org/ojs/index.php/AAAI/article/view/7238">Keyphrase Generation for Scientific Articles using GANs</a>.We have built a novel adversarial method to improve upon the generation of keyphrases using supervised approaches.Our Implementation is built on the starter code from <a href = "https://github.com/kenchan0226/keyphrase-generation-rl"> keyphrase-generation-rl </a> and <a href = "https://github.com/memray/seq2seq-keyphrase-pytorch"> seq2seq-keyphrase-pytorch </a> .
 Pls comment any issues in the issues section.

+**Note: 8/1/22: I no longer maintain this repo and versions of libraries might be outdated.
+Pls use at your own discretion**

 ![Alt text](Images/Discriminator.jpg?raw=true "Schematic of Proposed Discriminator")
 ## Dependencies